alphaharris/effective-dictionaries/PITCHME.md

 ## Schools of Data (Relational v.
 Non-relational)

 Note:
+- Now that we know about iteration, we can look at use-cases
-- Non-relational is a misnomer
+- Non-relational is a misnomer, not fair to define in opposition
 - Prefer Nested, Tree-like, Associative

 ---